smaclell/smaclell.github.io/_drafts/exterminators-1-the-4-stages-of-legacy-code.md

 In the middle of the week I felt like giving up.
 The feeling of being overwhelmed by the challenge seemed like too much.
-I thought I knew what I was getting into, but apparently had underestimated it.
-Things that were normally easy in the code I was familiar with came much harder.
+I thought I knew what I was getting into, but apparently I had underestimated it.
+Things that were normally easy in the other codebases I have worked on were now much harder.

+Unlike the other developers I don't have a normal Computer Science degree;
-I always feel like an [imposter][imposter].
+this makes me feel like an [imposter][imposter].
+I constantly doubt my ability as a developer.
 Looking at the code made me feel like I had no right to be here.
 Maybe I don't.
-I missed out on many of the "Basics" that my other co-workers take for granted because I did not take a standard computer science degree.
-This has caused me to work harder and try to learn more about the basics, but I always feel like I have gaps.
-The unknowns you cannot know because you don't know what you are missing.
+I missed out on many of the "Basics" that my other co-workers take for granted.
+This has caused me to work harder and try to learn more about the basics, but I always feel like I there are gaps in what I know.
+The hardest part is not knowing what I don't know.

 Acceptance
 ===============================================================================

-I realized my feels were perfectly natural and part of understanding my limits.
+Eventually, I realized my feelings were perfectly natural and part of understanding my limits.
 It is okay to not know all the answers.
 Learning takes time and I need to be willing to take the time it needs.

-It took most of the week to do and I was finally able to accept the legacy code for what it is.
+It took most of the week to become comfortable and to be able to accept the legacy code for what it is.
 The code works as intended and is only missing a few tests to be much better.
-Only pockets of the code are like this and so knowing where they are can better help me deal with them.
+Only pockets of the code are missing tests; knowing where they are can help me deal with them.

 Things are the way they are, I can accept that.
-Getting over my mental blockers will take effort, but is the starting point for improving.
-Accepting reality for what it is provides will help me move on and understand what is possible.
+Getting over my mental blockers will take effort, but is the starting point for improving my ability to work on this code.
+Accepting reality for what it provides will help me get past my hangups and understand what is possible.

 Hope
 ===============================================================================

-As the week progressed I felt I was beginning to see things more clearly and understand how I could help.
-Knowing there is a path where I can help improve the current state and contribute to the team gave me hope.
+As the week progressed I felt I was beginning to see things more clearly and understand how I could help reduce the legacy code.
+Coming to the realization that I can help improve the current code and contribute to the team gave me hope.

 I spent all of Friday working on something new.
-The morning was slow at first, but as I got further my ideas took shape.
-If tests were the problem holding me back from being confident and I needed more of them to feel safe then the solution is to add more.
-Adding Unit Tests when I need them.
-Wrap areas I will affect in larger integration tests to feel safer before doing more changes.
+The morning was slow at first, but as I got further into what I was doing my ideas took shape.
+If not enough tests is what's holding me back from being confident, then the solution is to add more tests.
+To add unit tests when I need them.
+To pin down existing functionality with integration tests in order to feel safer before making changes.

-With these tests in place I no longer was overwhelmed or feeling low.
+With these tests in place I no longer felt overwhelmed.
 For the first time this week I was filled with hope that I could make a difference.
-I will share more about what I learned and the new tests I added in later posts.
+I will share more about what I learned from the new tests I added in later posts.
-For now it is enough to know that I am excited for these early wins on the path to shrinking our legacy code.
+Suffice it to say, I am excited by these early successes on the path to shrinking our legacy code.

-If you are feeling lost or overwhelmed with a big challenge you aren't alone.
-Understanding this is the beginning and using small improvements can be the motivation you need to keep going and pursue a future filled with hope.

 [legacy]: http://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052
 [tribute]: {% post_url 2015-02-26-i-volunteer-as-tribute %}